 Should your salon, spa, or wellness business go virtual for consultations?

-Virtual consultations allow beauty and wellness businesses to make the most out of their newfound constraints.
+Virtual consultations allow beauty and wellness businesses to make the most out of their constraints.
 While new to many clients and businesses alike, we’re sure to see increasing demand for them.
 Even now, 22% of consumers are interested in virtual consultations regarding skin care, and 14% of consumers are interested in virtual hair consultations.
-A quarter of consumers say they’d like virtual beauty classes or tutorials.
-As these virtual experiences become more commonplace, consumers will be increasingly comfortable with a hybrid of initial consults and in-person services (allowing salons, spas, and wellness businesses to maximise profitability).
+A quarter of consumers say they’d like virtual beauty classes or tutorials.** As these virtual experiences become more commonplace, consumers will be increasingly comfortable with a hybrid of initial consults and in-person services (allowing salons, spas, and wellness businesses to maximize profitability).
 Some businesses are even using these virtual consultations as a way to allow staff to catch up with their customers and answer any questions on COVID-19 changes and precautions.
 When the client arrives at the business, staff members can get right into the service—without losing the human connection.

 Are salons, spas, and wellness businesses coming to their clients’ homes in the new normal?

 In-home services are also on the rise, driven by consumer demand.
-Thirty-two percent of consumers are interested in having a hair stylist visit them at home, and 52% are interested in having a massage therapist visit come to them.
+Thirty-two percent of consumers are interested in having a stylist visit them at home, and 52% are interested in having a massage therapist visit come to them.**

 What’s the best way to get clients back?

 How can you make it even easier for clients to book appointments with your salon, spa, or wellness business?
 Re-booking is crucial.
 There’s no reason your stylists or service providers shouldn’t offer to re-book clients before they head out the door.
 After all, they’ve just been treated to a great service and had an excellent experience.